tathsaraniliyanage/API-Testing/README.md

 API monitoring is the process of gathering, visualizing, and alerting on API telemetry data to ensure that API requests are handled as expected.

+## Who Is This For?

+- QA Engineers
+- Developers
+- Test Automation Engineers
+- Anyone interested in learning API testing and automation

+### Happy Coding! ✨